Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 April 2025 20.34.54 UTC
+- WIB: Senin, 7 April 2025 21.28.34 UTC
-- WITA: Senin, 7 April 2025 21.34.54 UTC
+- WITA: Senin, 7 April 2025 22.28.34 UTC
-- WIT: Senin, 7 April 2025 22.34.54 UTC
+- WIT: Senin, 7 April 2025 23.28.34 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: technology
+Kategori: friendship